The "Tor Boacciana" tower

 According to researchers it must have been a lighthouse or a guard tower controlling the mouth of the river.

-The tower was in a state of abandon already when Pope Innocent VII had it restored in 1406, and it was subsequently completely renovated by Pope Martin V in 1420.
+The tower was in a state of abandon already when Pope Innocent VII had it restored in 1406, and it was subsequently completely rebuilt by Pope Martin V in 1420.
 Since then it has been used for different purposes.
 In 1562, under Pope Pius IV, the tower was the seat of Papal custom-house, after the flood that moved the Tiber away from the Castle of Julius II in 1557.
 In 1568, due to the advancement of the shoreline, the Papal custom-house was moved again to Tor San Michele, another tower started by Michelangelo Buonarroti and completed by Giovanni Lippi in 1567.
 For some centuries the tower remained abandoned again.
 At the beginning of 19th century it was used as a warehouse, whereas at the end of the same century the tower’s ownership went to the Aldobrandini family who rented it to Tancredi Chiaraluce, who lived there and set up a refreshment and wine selling point for hunters.